sweetcard/Weka-JPA-Persistence/README.md

-### Welcome to Project page from WEKA JPA Persistence Framewor.
+### Welcome to Project page from WEKA JPA Persistence Framework.

 ***